ipa-may/ROS_tutorial_survey_streamlit_app/README.md

 - `ci`: `true` Continuous Integration
 - `legacy`: `[true,false]`, The Material is not considered relevant enough anymore, and will not display on the website

-## Governance
-This repo is hosted under https://github.com/ROS-French-Users-Group which currently gathers French speaking researchers, teachers and engineers from different institutions, mostly public Research Institutes and Universities.
-This GitHub organization is cross-organizational and closely related to the Association [FUSER](https://discourse.openrobotics.org/t/association-francophone-des-utilisateurs-du-systeme-dexploitation-robotique/37918) founded to help people organize ROSConFR.
-Permissions on the repo are shared with the ROS-Industrial organization https://github.com/ros-industrial/, which gathers mostly Ros Community members from the USA, Germany, the Netherlands, Austria, Singapore and Japan.
-ROS-Industrial consists of three consortia led by Frauhofer IPA in Stuttgart, Germany for the Consortium Europe, South-West Research Institute in San Antonio, USA for the Consortium North-America and ARTC in Singapore for the Consortium Asia-Pacific, see https://rosindustrial.org/ric-eu .
-We hope the criteria below will enable objective maintenance of the recommended Material.

 ## Criteria

 The criteria for Material to be included in the list are as follows:

 - Material should be Open Source, under licence... and theirs maintainers open to relevant contribution.
 - We do not include Material dedicated to very specific software packages, such as a driver user documentation, but rather focus on Material that enables solving a robotics application.
 - We do include Material provided by the ROS Stack communities (WG), e.g. ROS2, Nav2, MoveIt2, ROS2-Control Tutorials, as they serve as a primary reference for many other Material, and it allows to follow and compare their Best Practices.
 - Ideally, there should be a public reference to the Material (e.g. on its organization website, or on Open Robotics Discourse) to prevent us from advertising material that "is not really Open Source" or presents a high "risk to disappear".
 - We encourage even recent initiatives even if they have not proven long term maintenance.
 Hence, we think these are the ones that require high visibility to develop a community.
 - Material that is not considered relevant anymore will be marked as `legacy` and removed from the published website.
 Legacy Material will still be searchable from the `.yaml` file.

 Criteria considered for evaluating the relevance of Material:

 - Sufficiently maintained: number of maintainers, contributors, last contribution date, ROS distro, open to contribution
 - Popular: number of users, github stars, maintained by reknown ROS contributor
 - Doc or Repo relative quality : better than that of other Materials covering similar contents